-Think about the sheer volume of search queries Google processes – over 91 million per day and 2.7 billion per month, as of August 2014!
+Think about the sheer volume of search queries Google processes – over 5.6 billion per day and 166 billion per month globally, as of June 2021!

 It’s simply impossible for SEOs to build out their keyword strategy at any sort of scale if they’re trying to do everything manually.
 The use of a combination of third-party tools for specific purposes (SEO Book, Google AdWords Keyword Tool, SpyFu, Moz Keyword Analysis, Wordpot, etc.) can help SEOs move from manual to partially automated, but there’s still the issue of getting all of your keyword intelligence into one place.
 And then actually putting it to work.